InteractiveAdvertisingBureau/iabtcf-es/modules/cmpapi/README.md

 const cmpApi = new CmpApi(1, 3);
 ````

-During construction of the CmpApi, the __tcfapi stub is replaced with CmpApi's own function
+During construction of the `CmpApi`, the `window.__tcfapi` stub is replaced with `CmpApi`'s own function
-for handling __tcfapi command requests.
+for handling `window.__tcfapi` command requests.
 Commands that were waiting to be executed in the stub are
 filtered out if not valid.
 Ping and custom commands are executed and removed from the queue while
 all other commands remain queued until a valid [TC string](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#about-the-transparency--consent-string-tc-string) is set.